Grants for the conservation of organs and organ cases

 Organ cases of historic merit are eligible for consideration.

 Grants are awarded for the conservation of an organ in its present state and for schemes where the proposed works restore a clearly established earlier historic state, but not for speculative works.
-Grants will not be awarded for schemes introducing changes to the original design of the organ or works which take an organ further from its original tonal scheme or the action, or which replace earlier parts with non-traditional materials.
+Grants will not be awarded for schemes introducing changes to the original design of the organ or works which take an organ further from its original tonal scheme, mechanism or wind system, or which replace earlier parts with non-traditional materials.
 For example, conversion of pneumatic action to electropneumatic will not receive grant aid.

-The Council encourages parishes to consider engaging a contractor accredited by the Institute of British Organ Building.
+The Council encourages parishes to consider engaging a contractor accredited for historic restoration by the Institute of British Organ Building.

 When considering grant aid for historic organs, the Council requires that the chosen contractor should adopt historically appropriate methods.
-For example, contractors are expected to avoid the use of modern synthetic materials and components inappropriate to the organ's original design, to refrain from gratuitous revoicing or replacement of pipework, and to respect historic finishes.
+For example, contractors are expected to avoid the use of modern synthetic materials and components inappropriate to the organ's original design, to refrain from gratuitous revoicing, alterations to pitch or replacement of pipework, and to respect historic finishes.

 Grant awards under this programme are usually up to £8,000.
 Details of previous awards can be gound in our Annual Report.